 The Woman’s Christian Temperance Union (WCTU) is the oldest voluntary, non-sectarian women’s organization in continuous existence in the world.
-It was also among the first organizations to keep a professional lobbyist in Washington, D.C. to promote its agenda.
+In addition, it was among the first groups to keep a lobbyist in Washington, D.C. to promote its agenda.

 - Early Years

 The group’s name is the “Woman’s” rather than “Women’s” Christian Temperance Union.
 That’s because it’s the individual woman who takes the temperance pledge.
 However, most people think it’s the Women’s Christian Temperance Union.

 Women were very active in public activities and political matters throughout the 19th century.
 This was especially the case when the issue was seen as a moral one.
 The first major issue women addressed was the abolition of slavery.
 The second was the attack on drinking.3

 The group reports that “The WCTU was organized by women who were concerned about the destructive power of alcohol and the problems it was causing their families and society.”1

 It elaborates that “In many towns in Ohio and New York in the fall of 1873 women concerned about the destructive power of alcohol met in churches to pray and then marched to the saloons to ask the owners to close their establishments.”2 This was the Women’s Temperance Crusade.

 They then established the Woman’s Christian Temperance Union.
 At first it was local.
 But organizers thought it should become nation-wide.
 Therefore, the next summer they established the National Woman’s Christian Temperance Union.

 Within the first five years, the WCTU established a network of over 1,000 local units or “unions.”
 It also began publishing a journal, Our Union.
 The group continues to publish that journal today.